 Yes/No Evidence Does the school have a policy? yes In safeguarding file Does the school work with outside agencies on radicalisation and extremism e.g. Channel?
-No Have staff received appropriate training? yes See records and staff files - completed October 2019 Has the school got a trained Prevent lead? yes Through DSL training - Headteacher Mrs Cobbin Miss Ebbs Do staff know who to discuss concerns with?
-(Single point of contact - SPOC) yes Headteacher- also written in staff handbook and on Roles and responsibility list Is suitable filtering of the internet in place? yes Managed by ICTIC Do children know who to talk to about their concerns? yes Shown through Governor monitoring Are there opportunities for children to learn about radicalisation and extremism? no Have any cases been reported? no Are individual pupils risk assessed? no Not needed What factors make the school community potentially vulnerable to being radicalised? (e.g. EDL local base, extreme Proximaty t o Loughborough tensions bet communities ws promoted locally ween local s, promotion of radi some pupils/paren cal Comment on the school's community, locality and relevant history Risk evaluation Low x Medium High Way Forward reassess with needs to children During curriculum review look for opportuinites to talk about radicalization and extremism
+No We make referrals to channel if we have a concern.
+Have staff received appropriate training? yes See records and staff files Has the school got a trained Prevent lead? yes Through DSL training - Headteacher Mrs Cobbin Miss Ebbs Do staff know who to discuss concerns with?
+(DSL) yes Headteacher- also written in staff handbook and on Roles and responsibility list Is suitable filtering of the internet in place? yes Managed by ICTIC See internet filter invoice.
+Do children know who to talk to about their concerns? yes Shown through Governor monitoring and through questionaires Are there opportunities for children to learn about radicalisation and extremism?
+Yes During PSHE, assemblies and focus weeks Have any cases been reported? no Are individual pupils risk assessed? no Not needed What factors make the school community potentially vulnerable to being radicalised? (e.g. EDL local base, extreme • o Loughborough British middle class make-up of religious views promoted locally, tensions between local communities, promotion of radical websites by some pupils/parents) cal Comment on the school's community, locality and relevant history The school has a predominate white, British middle class make-up.
+Risk Low Way Forward evaluation Medium High Continue to educate pupils on radicalization and extremism